andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/SUMA/SUMA_03_AnalysisOnTheSurface.rst

   -regress_make_ideal_sum sum_ideal.1D

 This script would work for analyzing ``sub-08``.
-To make it generalizable,
+To make it generalizable, we will make the same edits to the path as we did during the :ref:`volumetric analysis <AFNI_06_Scripting>`.

 We will also cut this code (which should be found around lines 218-219):